 What can you imagine when the modern world mixes with the developing world?
 Probably something has beautiful as Malaysia.
 Malaysia has a cultural and historical blend that has made it something of a treasure in Southeast Asia.
 And, when someone says, “historical blend”, in Southeast Asia, that has got make you hungry.
 After all, such a combination can only mean one thing: delicious food to make you go wild.

-Lately, too, universities in Malaysia have started introducing English-taught Master’s and Bachelor’s programmes.
+Lately, too, universities and colleges in Malaysia have started introducing English-taught Master’s and Bachelor’s programmes.
 Students come from everywhere to join in their classes, living long-term in a place that most people only dream of.

 Imagine you’re on a dating site, and the first question is: are you a fan of the beach and lovely weather?
 You answered, yes, but then, instead of sending you out on an awkward date, you’ve been sent to Malaysia.
 Not bad!

 Recently, the Malaysian government has instituted the main body that oversees higher education there.
-Now, almost all of the universities in Malaysia have been accredited and certified to offer high-quality Bachelor’s and Master’s degrees.
+Now, almost all of the universities where you can study in Malaysia have been accredited and certified to offer high-quality Bachelor’s and Master’s degrees.
 So, you can be sure that, once you’re there, your degree will compel you to success, and still offer you the unique education that you’d hope for in such a magical place.

 In Malaysia, their long history of art, literature, and music has made it an interesting place to pursue topics related to their local culture.
 At the same time, however, Malaysia has also become a strong, vibrant place for technology and business innovation, allowing young Bachelor’s and Master’s students to find their calling in a place that suits their career goals.

-Here is a list of subjects to pursue in Malaysia
+Here is a list of subjects to pursue in Malaysia:

 As a country, Malaysia isn’t that big, so there aren’t many places to put a big city.
 But, if you are interested in knowing, Kuala Lumpur is Malaysia’s biggest city and national capital.
 You’ll also find other, smaller cities, such as Melaka City, Kuantan, Ipoh, and Georgetown.
 Surely, travelling between them, you catch a glimpse of big city life, combined with small-town life, all in a short day.